montagejs/frb/README.md

 # Functional Reactive Bindings

+Two-way bindings for JavaScript as a CommonJS package.

+Architecture, from the bottom up:

 -   **property and content change events** for objects and arrays using getters and setters for observable objects and either prototype swapping or method override for observable arrays.
 Other collection